AerianaNC/Conferences/BostonCodeCamp/bzAzureBot/readme.md

 ![image](images/sponsorslide.png "Thank you to our Sponsors!")

-# Introduction

-We are going to create a Bot which uses Cognitive Services to make your own intelligent Bot and deploy it to a 3rd party channel.

 <!-- Ctrl K  V  split and preview VS -->
 <!-- Ctrl shift V preview md file -->
 <!-- Ctl \ side by side -->
 <!-- Toggle side bar Ctrl B -->

+# Introduction

+We are going to demonstrate how to create a Bot which uses Cognitive Services to make your own intelligent Bot and deploy it to a 3rd party channel.

+There are 3 goals for this talk:
+1. Demonstrate the Microsoft Bot Framework and how easy it is to create a simple bot to consume AI Services
+2. Introduce a wide range of AI Services that are available
+3. Create a simple bot to consume AI services that you can leverage for more exciting work!

 Here's what we'll cover: